 This is obviously not an alternative for everybody who already owns an E-Mount camera.
 Nevertheless, I need to mention this lens here.
 It is faster, has optical image stabilization, even better MFD (still sharp without automatic aperture closing!) and is smaller, lighter and much cheaper.
 To me, this lens looks like the real deal in this lens class and lets the Batis look quite odd in comparison.

-The Zeiss Batis 2/40 CF before the April 2019 firmware update is a beta version of an optically very capable but quite expensive lens.
+The Zeiss Batis 2/40 CF is an optically very capable but quite expensive lens with issues a lens at this price shouldn’t have.

 It is able to render with high sharpness, contrast and decent flare resistance.
-It shows low distortion and coma.The Batis is also quite light, well built, weather sealed and focuses very close which makes it an obvious choice as an everyday lens.
+It shows low distortion and coma.The Batis is also quite light, well built, weather sealed and focuses very close which makes it a possible choice as an everyday lens.
 The bokeh is not really disturbing but has high contrast, outlining and onion rings.

 The bad manual focus experience (non-linear) and the undefined sun stars (for those who like defined sun stars, myself included) are the major shortcomings for landscape photography.